abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ## Types and Categories

+### Logic and types

+Now, we might draw some parallel between the definition of a type system, and the BHK interpretation of logic that we saw in the previous chapter: propositions can be viewed are *types*, the *implies* operations are *functions*, *and* operations are composite types (objects), and *or* operations are *sum types*.

+Finally a proof of a given proposition is represented by a value of the corresponding type.

-In the last chapter, we established the main principles behind the Curry-Howard isomorphism, between types and logics and categories.
+In the last chapter, we mentioned the Curry-Howard-Lambek correspondence between logics and categories.
+Now, we are adding a third branch of the correspondence --- types.

 ### Types are objects functions are morphisms